The elephant in the room

 We commit to constantly learning more, developing how we address this complex issue, and continuing to push best practices both within our trips and our own operations.

-And as a business, we are constantly looking for carbon efficiencies and where reductions can be made, be it through creating trips that minimize flight legs and working with sustainable lodges, to switching our office to a 100% green energy supplier.
+And as a business, we are constantly looking for carbon efficiencies and where reductions can be made, be it through creating trips that minimize flight legs and working with sustainable lodges.

 But it is an inescapable truth that international flights have a disproportionately sizeable carbon footprint.
 While we do not believe in simple offsetting as a zero-sum way to keep emitting, we think that contributing to the right projects that both draw carbon down from the atmosphere and protect the ecosystems that stop it from being released is necessary, and the right thing to do.